 Quercetin Supplements

-Quercetin supplements are a natural solution for managing seasonal allergies and are available over the counter.
+Quercetin is a natural flavonoid found in many fruits and vegetables that has antihistamine properties.
+These properties are due to quercetin’s ability to support and stabilize mast cells which release histamines that cause allergic symptoms.
 Quercetin is naturally present in various fruits, vegetables, and grains, making it readily accessible as part of everyday dietary routine.
+Alternatively, you can supplement with O2B Allerg-eze.

-Its notable antihistamine properties effectively block the effects of histamines in the body which cause allergic reactions to external stimuli.
-As an anti-inflammatory supplement, quercetin also helps reduce inflammation which can contribute to allergy symptoms like sneezing and sinus congestions.
+As an anti-inflammatory supplement, quercetin also helps reduce inflammation which can contribute to the severity of allergy symptoms like sneezing and sinus congestions.

 Vitamin C as a Natural Antihistamine

 Vitamin C is a well-known natural remedy for relieving seasonal allergy symptoms such as watery eyes, itchy nose and throat, runny nose, congestion, and sneezing.
-Studies have shown that Vitamin C can reduce histamine levels by around 38% in both children and adults affected by pollen allergies.
+Unlike some over-the-counter medications, instead of blocking histamine receptors, vitamin C works by reducing the amount of histamine produced by your body.
+One study showed that just two grams of vitamin C can decrease histamine levels by around 38%.

 It also works as an antioxidant to reduce inflammation in the respiratory system caused by airborne allergens.
 Furthermore, Vitamin C may provide relief from other forms of allergic diseases such as asthma; its daytime use has been shown to prevent nighttime asthmatic episodes in some individuals with mild cases of the condition.